2024 Oscar Predictions: The Frontrunners and Their Challengers

 What usually drives Best Picture winner?

 - Large cast of actors or an ensemble.
 The Academy is ruled by actors.
-They’re less likely to award films like, say, Gravity, with two actors in it, than, say, 12 Years a Slave with lots of actors.
+They’re less likely to award films like Gravity, with two actors in it, than 12 Years a Slave, with lots of actors.

 - Urgency to vote FOR something.
 Usually there is another reason voters elect to push a film to the top of their ballots.
 That can include them loving the idea of the movie, what it stands for, what it says rather than just the film itself.
 Or if they feel they are doing good with their vote.
 Do they push a movie out of good intentions?